How We Got Started ...

 Vice President and Executive Director: Bob Ives

-Bob Ives, COO for the Family History Guide L3C, received a Master's Degree in computerized curriculum design and went to work as the Director of Instructional Technology for the Utah State Office of Education.
+Bob Ives, Executive Director for the Family History Guide Association, received a Master's Degree in computerized curriculum design and went to work as the Director of Instructional Technology for the Utah State Office of Education.
 Bob was instrumental in the spread of technology in the state and the development of cutting edge programs such as satellite distance learning with IBM.

 Bob is currently the Technology Coordinator for the Sandy Utah Granite Family History Center, the third largest family history center in the Salt Lake Valley.
 He and his wife Dawn have two sons and four grandchildren.
 Bob has a B.S. from Brigham Young University, an M.Ed. and Administrative Certification from the University of Utah.
 He has also served as an adjunct professor for Utah State University.

 Director of Development: Bob Taylor

 Bob Taylor has been actively doing family history for over 25 years.
 He has combined his passion for genealogy with his background in instructional design to produce a new learning resource for family history—The Family History Guide.